The basics

 - Extension fee: Rs 4,650 - Photo: Rs 50 - Photocopies: Rs 15 - Grab to immigration office: Rs 200-400 - Total: ~Rs 5,000

 Warning: in 2026 Thai immigration started flagging Indians on their 3rd back-to-back exemption entry in 12 months.
-If you're doing this often, get a proper visa (DTV digital nomad visa is Rs 28,000 and lasts 5 years).
+Border-run cycling no longer reliably works, get a proper visa (DTV or paid e-Visa) if you intend to be in Thailand for 3+ months in any 12-month window.

 ## Scam warnings